Is Osh Safe to Travel?

 Sensitive Topics

 This one is not a safety concern.
 You will not endanger yourself by discussing even the most sensitive topics.
-Kyrgyzstan freely practices the freedom of speech on every level.
-Journalists and people exercise this freedom and nobody is persecuted for criticism.
+Kyrgyzstan upholds freedom of speech at all levels.
+Journalists and the public exercise this freedom, and no one is persecuted for criticism.

-Yet, there are topics to avoid discussing on a social level.
-The difference of opinions between you and locals can cause a heated debate and awkward feelings.
+Yet there are topics to avoid discussing socially.
+The difference of opinion between you and locals can lead to heated debates and awkward feelings.
 You can get into a (negatively) heated debate while discussing topics related to LGBTQ, gender, geopolitics (situation in Ukraine), and religion.
 Overall, using common sense and considering cultural differences will be more than enough.

 Being Out Late

 I was surprised to hear back in 2018 that my expat friends take a walk home after being out late at night.
 “It is fine and safe”, they said.
-This statement made me rethink and reconsider my vision regarding the safety in Osh.
+This statement made me rethink my vision of safety in Osh.

-While growing up as teenagers in Osh, we used to hear the stories about minor rackets by young thugs known as ‘Gop Stop’.
+While growing up in Osh as teenagers, we used to hear stories about minor rackets run by young thugs known as ‘Gop Stop’.
 You were more likely to confront these folks doing their thing in the evenings (maybe because of the less visibility and witnesses).
-Back then, it was highly recommended to avoid some districts and not to walk alone in the evening as a teen.
-Fortunately, as I found out later, gop stops have vanished.
+Back then, it was strongly advised that teens avoid certain districts and not walk alone at night.
+Fortunately, as I later found out, gop stops have vanished.
 It is completely safe to be out at night.
-Moreover, most nightlife spots are in downtown Osh which is the safest of all.
+Moreover, most nightlife spots are in downtown Osh,, which is the safestareal.

 But again, use common sense and don’t get too crazy partying in a foreign place.
 There are bad apples everywhere.
 Confronting a drunk person at the wrong place at the wrong time might leave negative memories at an otherwise great destination.